microsoft/ai-developer/Labs/lab-03.md

 In this task, you will explore different flow types in Azure AI Foundry by running the app without the Time Plugin to observe its default behavior.

-1. Launch your AI Chat app in any of the language, and submit the following prompt:
+1. Launch your AI Chat app in any of the languages, and submit the following prompt:
     ```
     What time is it?
     ```
-2. Since the AI does not have the capability to provide real-time information, you will get a response similar to the following:
+2. Since the AI cannot provide real-time information, you will get a response similar to the following:
     ```
     I can't provide real-time information, including the current time.
 You can check the time on your device or through various online sources.
     ```